deltoidgg/overlay-animations/README.md

 Animated stream overlays built with HTML/CSS/JS, providing compatibility with OBS (Open Broadcast Software) and XSplit, created for usage by East London Fighters.
 The overlay titles pull their data from the XML file in /assets, which can be updated with StreamControl.

 # Usage
 Drag the intended files into your scene display, or load the desired html file into OBS as a Browser source by selecting the local file.
 Width/height will need to be specified per file.
+You can set positions in OBS by right clicking the source, going to `transform` > `edit transform`.

+## Default
+Name bars: `players.html` with `width 1540, height 55` set position `x: 190, y: 36` (based on 1080p)

+Name bars: `players.html` with `width 300, height 55` set position `x: 810, y: -14` (based on 1080p)

+## TNT
 caster overlay: `width 350, height 55`

 logo overlay: `width 770, height 170`